growingspaghetti/growingspaghetti.github.io/src/four-bugs.md

 Another problem is the locking or things like the garbage collector's `Stop The World`.
 Keep observing and applying changes on an ever-changing system is not easy stuff.
 If possible, it's preferred to make the transition from system-wide approaches to the ones having the nature of divide-and-conquer with `lock` as keeping atomicity and consistency.

-(to talk about this incident specifically and the cheapest way of prevention, they should have started the Bash process with a special user purposely created who doesn't have the permission to modify files anywhere but in `logs`. thus this data loss could be averted by the permission denial of OS as a fail-safe measure.)
+(to talk about this incident specifically and the cheapest way of prevention, they should have started the Bash process as a special user purposely created who didn't have the permission to modify files anywhere but in `logs`. thus this data loss could be averted by the permission denial of the OS as a fail-safe measure.)